One-shot Capacity bounds on the Simultaneous Transmission of Classical and Quantum Information: Problem Statement And Main Results

 Once there is a code for simultaneous transmission of public and private classical information, this code can be translated into a coherent code that is capable of transmitting classical and quantum information simultaneously.
 In other words, the rate pair (public classical, private classical) can be shifted to the rate pair (public classical, quantum) (or simply (classical, quantum)).
 We can then translate our one-shot (public, private) code to a one-shot (classcial, quantum) code.
 Note that the proof is implicit in findings of Devetak \cite{Dev05} such that one can mimic his procedure to see the result in one-shot setting.
 Henceforth, we have a one-shot code for simultaneous transmission of classical and quantum information.

-By evaluating the asymptotic behaviour of the rate region given by theorems (\ref{achievability tm}) and (\ref{converse}) (Sec.
-VI), we will recover theorem (1) of \cite{DevShor}, the well-known result of Devetak and Shor as a corollary.
+By evaluating the asymptotic behaviour of the rate region given by Theorem \ref{achievability tm} and Theorem \ref{converse} (Section VI), we recover Theorem 1 of \cite{DevShor}, the well-known result of Devetak and Shor, as a corollary.